Njaecha/TreeNodeOrdering/README.md

 # TreeNodeOrdering
-Mod for Koikatsu/Koikatsu Sunshine that lets changet the order of the TreeNodes in Studio by drag and dropping.
+Plugin for Koikatsu/Koikatsu Sunshine that allows parenting and changing the order of TreeNodes in Studio by drag and dropping.